 On sweltering summer evenings, cooks in the South welcome ways to conquer dinner without overheating the kitchen.
 Chef William Dissen of The Market Place restaurant in Asheville and food writer Sheri Castle of Chapel Hill team up to take on that challenge by creating four summer salads that make a satisfying meal.

-Dissen is known for his seasonal-driven menu: think wild nettle cavatelli, roasted morel mushrooms, Benton’s bacon lardons, and beurre monte.
+Dissen is known for his seasonal-driven menu.
+(Think wild nettle cavatelli, roasted morel mushrooms, Benton’s bacon lardons, and beurre monte.)
 Castle has a knack for transforming and translating chef recipes into streamlined versions suited for busy home cooks of any skill level.
-As the author of several cookbooks, including a hefty 2011 tome titled The New Southern Garden Cookbook: Recipes for Enjoying the Best from Homegrown Gardens, Farmers’ Markets, Roadside Stands and CSA Farm Boxes, Castle also enjoys helping her readers make the most of fresh produce.
+As the author of several cookbooks, including a hefty 2011 tome The New Southern Garden Cookbook: Recipes for Enjoying the Best from Homegrown Gardens, Farmers’ Markets, Roadside Stands and CSA Farm Boxes, Castle also enjoys helping her readers make the most of fresh produce.

-Their approach was for Dissen to create four recipes in his restaurant, and then Castle would tackle them solo in her home kitchen.
+Here’s the approach: Dissen creates four recipes in his restaurant, and Castle tackles them solo in her home kitchen.
 Perhaps the most notable difference between chef-driven cooking for a white-tablecloth restaurant and home cooking intended for the family table is hands: the ingredients kept at hand and the number of hands involved in the preparation.

-Several of Chef Dissen and Author Castle’s takes on four summer salad recipes are in our June/July 2016 print edition, but you can try these two in the kitchen today.
+You can find all of Dissen and Castle’s takes on four summer salad recipes in our June/July 2016 print edition, but you can try these two in the kitchen today.